Dog stung by a bee or wasp? Vet's guide to what to do next

 If your dog received a single bee sting and has only mild symptoms and is otherwise doing well, you likely do not need to take your dog to the vet.
 The symptoms should resolve on their own within 12-24 hours.

-If the symptoms do not resolve in this time period, if they worsen, or if your dog has symptoms of an allergic reaction, then your dog should see a veterinarian for evaluation and treatment.
+If the symptoms do not resolve in this time period, if they worsen, or if your pet has symptoms of an allergic reaction, then he or she should see a veterinarian for evaluation and treatment.

 If your dog was stung multiple times it is especially important to seek veterinary care right away, as this can result in severe illness and even death due to high doses of bee or wasp venom.

-If you are ever unsure about whether or not your dog should see a veterinarian, it’s always best to see your vet just in case!
+If you are ever unsure about whether or not your dog should see a veterinarian, it’s always best to see your vet to be on the safe side!